 In 1911 W. Leslie Goyen was working as a clerk with his father John Bell Goyen, living at 218 W. 20th Street in Houston Heights according to the Houston City Directory.
 Also listed at that address are Miss Carrie M. Goyen, Frank Goyen – clerk, John B. Goyen (Catherine) – contractor, and John B. Goyen, Jr – student (actually John P. Goyen).

-Ruth Stayton with William Leslie Goyen’s pipe, and with his brother John Parker Goyen’s coat and tie.
+(L) Ruth Marie Stayton with William Leslie Goyen’s pipe, and with his brother John Parker Goyen’s coat and tie.
+(R) Photo Portrait of Ruth Marie and William Leslie

 Ruth Stayton and William Leslie Goyen’s cousin, Hazel Lee Goyen (daughter of William S. Goyen).